jhonigrueso/404NotFound/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-- Where can I see your demo?
+- Where can I see your demo? ->
-   IN THE FOLLOWING LINK YOU CAN SEE MY SITE CREATED  <a href="https://{your-demo-link.your-domain}">https://not-found404.netlify.app/</a>
+   In The Following Link You Can See My Site Created : <a href="https://{your-demo-link.your-domain}">https://not-found404.netlify.app/</a>
-- What was your experience?
+- What was your experience? ->
+   it was something very satisfying and pleasant
-- What have you learned/improved?
+- What have you learned/improved? ->
+   improve much more my way of layout a site with a sketch already made and also my way of copying and pasting.
-- Your wisdom? :)
+- Your wisdom? :) ->
+ "if you can imagine, you can program it there is nothing impossible"

 ### Built With